Getting started with Grammarly@edu

 Grammarly@edu Instant Writing Assistance Online Tool

-The College of ACES has renewed the license for Grammarly@edu, that all students, faculty and staff in the College can use during the 2017-18 academic year.
+The College of ACES has renewed the license for Grammarly@edu, which all students, faculty, and staff in the College can use during the academic year.
 We have received good feedback about Grammarly@edu from instructors who have had their students use it for writing assignments in their classes and undergraduate and graduate students who use it to review/revise their writing assignments.

 The following instructions will be in effect starting Thursday, August 24, 2017:

-- Write to Melinda Schaefer in the Office of Academic Programs asking for access to the ACES Grammarly@edu service
+- Write to the ACES Office of Academic Programs using the email address: email@example.com, asking for access to the ACES Grammarly@edu service

 - Once your access is granted, you'll receive a notification email from Grammarly inviting you to activate your account

 - Click the "Activate" link and it will take you to Grammarly's login page

 - To set a password for the first time, click the "Forgot my password" link

 - Check your email for a password reset notification from Grammarly and click the "Reset Password" button